threeandthreee/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

     - The hidden items under Freida and Wesley have been moved a tile across to remain accessible
 - The Ship between Olivine and Vermilion is always present in non-Johto-Only-games, even before entering Hall of Fame, and available to ride with the S.S.
 Ticket
-- Magnet train between Goldenrod and Saffron is available to ride with the Pass before power is restored to Kanto
 - Misty is always in Cerulean Gym
 - A ledge on Route 45 has been moved so all items and trainers can be accessed in 2 passthroughs
 - For options which enable it, the Kanto badges map to the following HMs: